enkidevs/curriculum/sql/dql/what-is-sql/how-to-use-sql.md

 As you make progress, some of the Learn More links will show you how to connect to the different databases.

-> Note: over time, quite a few *flavors*[1], of SQL were created.
-But the American National Standards Institute (ANSI) has adopted SQL as a standard since 1986.
+> Over time, quite a few *flavors*[1], of SQL were created.

+The American National Standards Institute (ANSI) has adopted SQL as a standard since 1986.

-> This means that any code written in ANSI should work with any flavor.
+This means that any code written in ANSI should work with any flavor.
 So for the rest of this course, we'll teach you the ANSI Standard SQL.

 ---